Open to Opportunities · Chicago, IL

 AT&T

-Directed $75M modernization unifying 100+ platforms, built VoC across 25 depts with $1.5M in savings.
+Directed a $75M enterprise modernization unifying 100+ systems across on-premises and cloud, with a VoC program driving $1.5M in annual savings.

 $75MProgram